 Do you like museums?
 I know I do.
 I used to love to smell the clean air and know I was walking around a well maintained structure.
 There was plenty to look at, and each artifact held its own place in my heart.
 Every exhibit held a special place for me.
 There is a museum in Bahrain, and it’s one of the biggest and oldest in the area.
 Just like in my childhood days, there is plenty to look at and take in here.

-Bahrain is full of rich culture and history, more than many other places around the world.
+Bahrain is full of Tourist Attractions, Bahrain is full of rich culture and history, more than many other places around the world.
 The history of Bahrain, at least the parts that could be put into exhibits, spans about 6000 years.
 Thats a long time!
 Imagine, seeing pieces of history that have been existence for thousands of years, untouched by modern civilization and captured for your viewing.
 That’s what we are offering.

 It took 30 million dollars to get the structure built and get all the exhibits ready, but since 1988 this museum has been offering some of the most treasured memories in all the world.
 Capture the splendor of being able to see things like actual ancient burial mounds, epic scenes from Bahrains past that contain actual physical artifacts, ancient manuscripts mentioned in the Quran, ancient astronomy texts and documentation, historical documents, and more!
 You can also view all of the areas current local flora and fauna.
 This will appeal to all natural history buffs as well.